robvanderleek/JLifx/README.md

 Small LIFX Wifi LED bulb control utility in Java.

+This project is not, in any way, affiliated or related to LIFX Labs.

 Implementation is based on the reverse engineered protocol specification by magicmonkey (https://github.com/magicmonkey/lifxjs/blob/master/Protocol.md)